How To Do A Wheelie On A Bike- Expert Tips and Tricks

 • Bend your legs.
 This will push you inward and backward, this is very necessary for balance

 Congratulations, you have just done a successful wheelie.
-Now as we discussed at the start of the guide, the only thing that will make you perfect here is practice!
+Now only thing that will make you perfect here is practice!

 How To Wheelie – Better Wheelies In 1 Day